DamonOehlman/getit/README.md

 ### cache.update(target, opts, resErr, res, body, callback)

+## Custom URL Schemes

+Getit supports a number of custom url schemes to help you type less
+characters:

+### Contributing URL Schemes

+The task of the scheme translator is to convert a url of the custom scheme into a standard URI that can be passed to the GET.

+To create your own scheme translator simply fork the library, decide on the scheme / protocol prefix (e.g. github, flickr, etc) and then create the relevant translator in the `lib/schemes` directory.
+When `getit` encounters a request for a url matching your custom scheme translator will be required and involved before actually requesting the url.

+Simple.

 ### Github Gists (gist://)

 To get the default file (first file) from a particular gist: